zxphyrx/highway/app/views/advanced/overview.md

 Don't just journal your wins!
 It's much, *much* better to maintain a smaller, more consistent one every day - it'll capture a more realistic story to what things were really like.
 Fails are important

 Journaling is **mandatory** to get your submission approved!
 Poor quality journals will be rejected.

-Stuff to watch out for:
+Do NOT have:

 - Wall of timestamps with barely any descriptions
 - No images
 - Terrible formatting that's impossible to read
+- AI generated journal entries; anything written by AI will be automatically rejected

 **You can see what the optimal journal entry looks like [here](/advanced/example-journal)**